5 - 22 July 2018

-W!LD RICE proudly presents the 2018 Singapore Theatre Festival, a thrilling theatrical event that celebrates new voices and local writing.
+W!LD RICE proudly presents Singapore Theatre Festival 2018, a thrilling theatrical event that celebrates new voices and local writing.
 Created and performed by the nation’s finest theatre-makers, the eight bold, brilliant productions in the Festival tell our stories – the stories that matter, the stories that need to be heard, and the stories that make us who we are.

 For three exhilarating weeks, let us entertain – and engage! – you with these thought-provoking plays that represent the very best of Singapore theatre!